-Low pressure pressure switches in HVAC systems and high pressure pressure switches are the two basic refrigeration switches in a typical high-grade residential system.
+Low pressure switch HVAC systems and high pressure pressure switches are the two basic refrigeration switches in a typical high-grade residential system.
 It is called high grade because not every refrigeration system of air conditioners and heat pumps has a switch to protect the refrigeration system.
-Today's focus is on what is a pressure switch used in a refrigeration circuit and how an HVAC pressure switch protects the system from further damage.
+Today's focus is on what is a HVAC pressure switch used in a refrigeration circuit and how an HVAC pressure switch protects the system from further damage.

-The high pressure switch will stop the compressor circuit if the pressure exceeds the pressure switch rating.
+In Lefoo pressure switch manufacturer, The high pressure switch will stop the compressor circuit if the pressure exceeds the HVAC pressure switch rating.
 Ratings will vary depending on the type of refrigerant the air conditioner or heat pump uses with the system.

 On some air conditioners or heat pumps, this switch is just reset manually.
 Because if it trips, there's definitely a problem that needs to be fixed before the system is back up and running.